On Nonzero Coefficients of Binary Cyclotomic Polynomials: Introduction

-We based our argument on the ideas of Fouvry~\cite{F13}.
+We base our argument on the ideas of Fouvry~\cite{F13}.

-In particular, we exploit a link between $H_{\gamma}(x)$ and bounds of exponential sums with is based on an explicit expression for $\vartheta(pq)$ in terms of $p$ and $q$.
+In particular, we exploit a link between $H_{\gamma}(x)$ and bounds of exponential sums with relies on an explicit expression for $\vartheta(pq)$ in terms of $p$ and $q$.
 More explicitly, by a classical result of Carlitz~\cite{Carl} (see also~\cite[Proposition~A]{F13}) if $p<q$ are two distinct primes, then

 This can be rewritten in terms of $\overline{q}_p$ only as

 see~\cite[Equation~(11)]{F13}.